-Do Use Don't Use Lives with/has/experiences a disability/impairment Suffers from Congenital disability, born with an impairment Birth defect Person who had polio, person with post-polio paralysis Post-polio, suffered from polio Accessible toilet/parking for persons with disabilities Disabled toilet/handicapped parking People living in poverty People living in situations of vulnerability/people living in situations that make them more vulnerable to 'The poor' Vulnerable people/groups Low income countries Developing countries Underdeveloped Third world 5 Use gender neutral language such as referring to a person by their role rather than their gender: e.g. 'A doctor was running the hospital.'
+Do Use Don't Use Person with intellectual disabilities or persons with learning disabilities Mental handicap or retarded Person who is blind, person who has low vision; partially sighted person the blind; the visually impaired Person who is deaf, person who is hard of hearing; a deaf person, a deafblind person suffers from hearing loss, the deaf, deaf and dumb, deaf-mute Person who has multiple sclerosis afflicted by MS, victim of Person with epilepsy Epileptic Person who uses a wheelchair Wheelchair-user Confined or restricted to a wheelchair, wheelchair bound Person with a physical disability Invalid; handicapped person; cripple, crippled, lame Unable to speak, uses synthetic speech dumb, mute Seizure Fit Lives with/has/experiences a disability/impairment Suffers from Congenital disability, born with an impairment Birth defect Person who had polio, person with post-polio paralysis Post-polio, suffered from polio Accessible toilet/parking for persons with disabilities Disabled toilet/handicapped parking People living in poverty People living in situations of vulnerability/people living in situations that make them more vulnerable to 'The poor' Vulnerable people/groups (although the UN use the term vulnerable groups) Low income countries Developing countries Underdeveloped Third world 5 Use gender neutral language such as referring to a person by their role rather than their gender: e.g. 'A doctor was running the hospital.'
 Gender information unless necessary: e.g. 'A woman doctor was running the hospital.'
 Language which shows respect for local context and the challenges of individual situations such as: 'X's family had not been told there was a way that they could help X to go to school' Language of blame such as: 'X's family didn't care about her and so didn't send her to school